FiMaTUM/python-course-2023/preparation.md

 ### Linux

 If you are on Linux, you will probably know how to install Python on your distro.
-If not, please contact us for help.
+If not, please ask us for help.